akshatcoder-hash/DSA-Devsnest/README.md

 # DSA-Devsnest
-This repository contains my code for the DSA Bootcamp by Devsnest.
+This repository contains my code for the DSA in Python Bootcamp by Devsnest.